overture-stack/website/markdown/documentation/arranger/installation/configuration/index.md

 title: Configuration
 ---

-After completing installation, a few configuration tasks are required before an administrator can fully use Arranger:
+Here is a list of the configuration tasks required:

 * [Configuring Elasticsearch](/documentation/arranger/installation/configuration/es)
 * [Adding a Project to Arranger](/documentation/arranger/installation/configuration/project)